-Based on this insight, we decide to pivot to a long-term solution that would target immunization rates in general, thereby normalizing the HPV vaccine.
+Based on this insight, we decide to pivot to a long-term solution that targets immunization rates in general, thereby normalizing the HPV vaccine.
 We decided a mobile application would be the best format for providing parents comprehensive information as well as appointment reminders.
 However, in order to impart the authority of the application, we knew it would have to be recommended by a parent's chosen pediatrician.
 In order to do so, we designed a physical folder that a pediatrician would give to a parent on their first well-child visit (within the first few days of the child being born).
 We designed the folder to incorporate the immunization schedule as well as information about how to download the application.

 By providing parents with trustworthy information and resources as well as practical reminders and record-keeping tools, ImmunityEd makes it easier for parents to make a confident choice to vaccinate their children.
-Below is a prototype of the application, created with Invision, which we presented as part of our final proposal.